copernicus-mogley/zkav.club/archive-model/archivist/README.md

 ### What the Archivist Does

-The Archivist works with recordings from events, workshops, and community sessions.
+Archivists ultimately work for people who will discover these recordings years from now.

 They: